walmartlabs/concord-website/docs/plugins/confluence.md

 - `pageTitle` - string, Required - title of a page.
 - `pageContent` - string, Required - content to be added to a page.

 <a name="updatePage"/>

 ## Update a Page

-The CONFLUENCE task can be used to update the content of an existing page with the `updatePage` action.
+The `updatePage` action can be used to update the content of an existing page.

 ```yaml
 flows: